collage-us/.github/profile/README.md

 # Mission of Collage: Building Personalized Academic Advising

-Higher education is at a crossroads.
+*Higher education is at a crossroads*.
 The traditional college class is becoming increasingly obsolete as we’ve witnessed lower attendance and lower grades, and the amount of students using generative AIs like ChatGPT to complete their work has skyrocketed.
 The way college operates is rapidly evolving and that is largely due to one key development in consumer demand: personalization.

 From the TikTok for you page to the Amazon marketplace, a personalized user experience has become a top priority for highly successful companies looking to keep their customers engaged.
 Consumers want products and services that are personally tailored to their wants and needs.
 The same goes for college students with their education.